Cyprien-GEHU/holbertonschool-low_level_programming/functions_nested_loops/README.md

-8-24_hours.c: The function print every minute of the day of Jack Bauer (00:00 to 23:59) 9-times_table.c: The function prints the 9 times table , starting with 0 10-add.c: the function add two intergers and returns the result
+8-24_hours.c: The function print every minute of the day of Jack Bauer (00:00 to 23:59) 9-times_table.c: The function prints the 9 times table , starting with 0 10-add.c: the function add two intergers and returns the result 11-print_to_98.c: The function all natural numbers from "n" to 98